Catalin246/cupola-xs/poc/backend/README.md

  url_exaple: http://20.61.35.118:5000/

-# Run the project wuth Flask
+# Run the project with Flask

 ## Terminal commands
 Note: make sure you have pip and virtualenv installed.
 To run test: flask test